Uncertainty-aware data assimilation through variational inference: Variational CODA

+It should be noted that the choice of a diagonal Gaussian distribution is rather restrictive, but that using a nondiagonal covariance matrix would pose important difficulties such as increased computational cost and potential spurious correlations.
+To train this new variational model, we must adapt the loss in equation~\eqref{eq:CODA_loss} so that it can be applied to a probability distribution over $\mathbf{x}$, rather than a point estimate.
+For the first loss term, corresponding to the observation error, we can simply average over samples from $q_t$, like in the expected likelihood term of the evidence lower bound~\cite{kingma2013auto}.
+The second term is less straightforward, since we aim to compare two distributions: samples from $q_t$ that have been advanced by $h$ simulation time steps (we denote the resulting distribution as $q_{t\rightarrow t+h}$), and the future variational posterior $q_{t+h}$.
+Ideally, we would like to minimize the Kullback-Leibler divergence:

+Unfortunately, we cannot evaluate~\eqref{eq:dkl_CODA}, since we can sample from $q_{t\rightarrow t+h}$ but not evaluate its density.
+Instead, we add the entropy of $q_{t\rightarrow t+h}$ as an additional term, resulting in the loss

-It should be noted that this choice is a natural extension of equation~\eqref{eq:CODA_loss}, as the mean squared error can be understood as a negative log-likelihood with an identity covariance matrix.
-Besides, without the self-consistency term, the loss function would tend to encourage the predicted variances to tend to $0$, actually leading to a deterministic model in practice.
-Thus, the choice of $\lambda$ in equation~\eqref{eq:loss_CODA_gaussian} appears to be critical for the calibration of the uncertainty of our probabilistic model.
+This choice is a natural extension of equation~\eqref{eq:CODA_loss} since the mean squared error can be understood as a negative log-likelihood with an identity covariance matrix.
+It also encourages lower-entropy posteriors.
+Note that, to evaluate the loss of equation~\eqref{eq:loss_CODA_gaussian}, we must make two passes through our network $G_\theta$, as for equation~\eqref{eq:CODA_loss}.
+Besides, the choice of $\lambda$ in equation~\eqref{eq:loss_CODA_gaussian} is critical for the calibration of the uncertainty of our probabilistic model, as removing the associated term would encourage the predicted variances to tend to $0$, actually leading to a deterministic model in practice.